The author is a guitarist and bassist with over 35 years of experience as a musician.

 The 4003 is their flagship model, an evolution of the original 4001, and features a classic design complete with a chrome-covered bridge pickup.
 While this bass might not appeal to the younger crowd, most seasoned musicians know that Rickenbackers are tone machines worth every penny of the asking price.

-Rickenbacker 4000-Series bass guitars are classics, and for many players this is brand that deserves to be at the top of the list.
+Rickenbacker 4000-Series bass guitars are classics, and for many players, this is a brand that deserves to be at the top of the list.

-The best-known low-ender in the GIbson lineup may be the Firebird, employed for years by Nikki Sixx of Motley Crue.
+The best-known low-ender in the Gibson lineup may be the Thunderbird, employed for years by Nikki Sixx of Motley Crue.
 It’s a hot-looking instrument, modeled after the Gibson Firebird guitar shape.
 Yes, they even make a Les Paul bass, with the same mahogany body and maple cap that their guitars are famous for.
 If you have the cash, Gibson might be right up your alley.

 Warwick is a German company well deserving of being put at the top of any list of top bass guitar builders.
 Their Corvette, Streamer, and Thumb models, along with the rest of their German-made instruments, are worth the cost if you can swing it.

 These are incredible instruments featuring exotic tonewoods and gorgeous finishes.
 Personally, the Warwick Corvette is probably the finest bass I ever owned.
 If you are serious about your music and you have a few spare coins laying around, I highly recommend it.

 If cost is an issue, you’ll also find lower-priced Warwicks in their Rockbass line that makes it possible for almost anyone to own a real Warwick.
 Once you play one, you might be hooked on the Warwick growl for the rest of your life!

 Yamaha makes all kinds of musical gear like guitars, pianos, drums, and even xylophones, but their basses are particularly well-received.